crashcoredump/docker-vlm/README.md

 - The Docker image includes a Genera 8.5 world with a pre-defined Site named "Docker".

-- There is only one UNIX user, named 'genera'.
-You may log into Genera with the password 'xyzzy'.
+- There is only one UNIX user, named `genera`.
+You may log into Genera with the password `xyzzy`.
 This password is hard-coded.
 If you want to change it, edit the definition of `RPC::USERNAME-AND-PASSWORD-VALID-P` in `nfs/authentication.lisp`